Amy Musselman, MS, RD, LDN

 Musselman earned a bachelor’s degree in family and consumer science with a concentration in dietetics at Bradley University in Peoria, Illinois.
 She then completed a master’s degree in nutrition and dietetics at Northern Illinois University in DeKalb.
 As part of her academic training, she completed an internship in dietetics.

-At CTCA, Musselman’s first priority is listening to patients to learn about their eating habits, lifestyles, needs and concerns.
+At CTCA, Musselman works specifically with patients who have gynecologic cancers.
+Her first priority is listening to patients to learn about their eating habits, lifestyles, needs and concerns.
 She then helps patients optimize their nutritional intake and use nutrition therapy to help reduce side effects from treatment.
 Her overall goal is to provide comfort, encouragement and nutritional support.

 “Often there is more than one way to optimize nutrition,” says Musselman.
 “My goal is to work with patients and families to allow them to decide what approaches work best for them.”